Digital Audio Basics: Audio Sample Rate and Bit Depth

 The amplitude of the noise floor becomes the bottom of our possible dynamic range.
 On the other side of the spectrum, a digital system can distort if the amplitude is too high when a signal exceeds the maximum value the binary system can create.
 This level is referred to as 0 dBFS.

 In the end, our audio bit depth determines the number of possible amplitude values between the noise floor and 0 dBFS.

 Can you hear the difference between audio bit depths?

 You may be thinking, “Can human ears really tell the difference between 65,536 and 4,294,967,296 amplitude levels?”

 This is a valid question.
 The noise floor, even in a 16-bit system, is incredibly low.
 Unless you need more than 96 dB of effective dynamic range, 16-bit is viable for the final bounce of a project.

-For more information on bit depth, be sure to check this video out on Pro Audio Essentials.
+For more information on audio bit depth, be sure to check out the video below.

 What should my sample rate and bit depth be?